johanv/blog.johanv.org/posts/installing-cyanogenmod-and-open-gapps-on-an-old-samsung-galaxy-s2-i9100.rst

 I was using the 'zImage' from the tar-file I downloaded using the `direct download link <https://web.archive.org/web/20161224194651/https://www.androidfilehost.com/?fid=95916177934516900>`_ on the wiki page.

-What I had to do, was unplug the device, reboot it into download mode, and then I had to enter this command:
+What I had to do, was unplug the device, reboot it into download mode, plug it in again and then I had to enter:

 .. code-block::

     heimdall flash --KERNEL zImage --no-reboot

-So KERNEL should be in all caps, and it was really necessary to unplug, reboot, and replug.
+So KERNEL should be in all caps, but it was really necessary to unplug, reboot, and replug.
+Which I found out after way to many tries.

 When the new kernel/recovery was installed, I booted into recovery, and I was able to install the latest nightly (ever as it seems) using